 And once again, we’ve got a tool for that.

-After you’ve downloaded vidIQ, check our most viewed videos tool within the extension.
+After you’ve signed up for vidIQ, check our most viewed videos tool within the extension.
 It’s a helpful little gadget that lets you see topics trending in your niche.

 In the vidIQ extension, you can quickly access the tool via the real-time stats bar.
 Here's what that looks like: